Pair Wahoo ELEMNT / Bolt / Roam and your Di2 bike

 wireless unit versions

-So how do you pair your bike to your Wahoo device?
-Simple - through the Wahoo ELEMNT app.
-First, make sure your ELEMNT device and phone’s Bluetooth are switched on, then open the ELEMNT app on your phone and wait for the ELEMNT to connect.
+Want to use the ELEMNT app instead?
+Then make sure your ELEMNT device and phone’s Bluetooth are switched on, open the ELEMNT app on your phone and wait for the ELEMNT to connect.

 Wahoo app home